8 Squarespace SEO Tips You May Have Missed

 There’s a mistaken idea out there that tags are the same as keywords.
 That’s not actually true.

-The concept of a keyword relates to the significance of a word for search.
+The concept of a keyword relates to the significance of words for search.
 Tags and categories on a Squarespace site might be keywords as identified either by you (aspirationally) or by Google (if it ranks you for one of them).
 But they might not be.

-What they are is meta data you have chosen to organize your content with.
+What they actually are is meta data you have chosen to organize your content with.
 Even though there is often very good reason for overlap with keywords, that doesn’t mean they are the same thing.
-And they are certainly not meta keywords, which they are sometimes confused with, since they are both words you add to your site that work behind the scenes.
+And they are certainly not meta keywords, which they are sometimes confused with, since both are words you add to your site that work behind the scenes.

 So here’s a tip: don’t go piling on tons of tags and categories to your site and your posts.
 It’s not going to help your SEO, and it may very well hurt.
 And not just because you are keyword stuffing.